Results.

 28 November 2014

-Whether execution should be stayed to protect an intestate estate and preserve assets pending appeal and administration.
+Whether a stay should protect an intestate estate and allow administrators pendente lite to preserve assets pending appeal.

 26 November 2014